AnggaR96s/Reforestation/README.md

-## How many seconds are in a year?
-## 12.
-## January 2nd, February 2nd, March 2nd, April 2nd.... etc
+## When people are sad, I sometimes let them colour in my tattoos.
+Sometimes all they need is a shoulder to crayon.